-Remote screening has been in use for hold baggage since the beginning of this century and has now been implemented more and more for the screening of cabin baggage via centralised image processing (CIP).
-It has the potential to increase the efficiency of baggage screening and is therefore a valuable tool with which to organise the checkpoint more flexibly.
-In the light of the global COVID-19 pandemic of 2020, remote screening has also been discussed as a solution for minimising contact during security screening and, accordingly, it is more relevant than ever.
+Remote screening has been in use for hold baggage since the beginning of this century and has now been implemented more and more for the screening of cabin baggage via centralized image processing (CIP).
+It has the potential to increase the efficiency of baggage screening and is therefore a valuable tool with which to organize the checkpoint more flexibly.
+In the light of the global COVID-19 pandemic of 2020, remote screening has also been discussed as a solution for minimizing contact during security screening and, accordingly, it is more relevant than ever.
 Daniela Buser and Sarah Merks give an overview of some challenges and trends of CIP and discuss initial results of laboratory and field studies on time-on-task for remote screening.

 Centralised image processing (CIP) refers to the networking of baggage images generated by X-ray or 3D CT machines.
 It enables a more flexible screening operation by relaxing the conventional 1:1 ratio between X-ray machines and X-ray inspection officers.
 An additional benefit of CIP is that security screeners do not necessarily need to sit next to an X-ray machine to evaluate images, which allows for more flexibility when organising the task of image analysis at security checkpoints.